Bathing a patient in bed

 - To wash a patient's skin, first wet the skin, then gently apply a small amount of soap.
 Check with the patient to make sure the temperature is okay and you are not rubbing too hard.

-- Make sure you rinse all the soap off, then pat the area dry.
+- Make sure you rinse off all the soap and then pat the area dry, including the skin folds and creases.
 Apply lotion before covering the area up.

 - Bring fresh, warm water to the patient's bedside with a clean washcloth to wash private areas.
 First wash the genitals, then move toward the buttocks, always washing from front to back.